-Comprehensive (Active) Educational Plan: A plan that identifies the courses a student must take to complete their informed program of study and reach their educational goals.
-The comprehensive educational plan is long enough to identify everything a student must do to achieve their educational goal.
+Comprehensive Educational Plan: An informed pathway that identifies the courses a student must take to complete their program of study and reach their educational goals.
+The comprehensive educational plan outlines all of the courses a student must complete to achieve their stated educational goal.
 Comprehensive educational plans are required for all students who have completed 15 units of college coursework, and must be approved by an academic counselor during a counseling appointment.